Pilot (Smallville)

 The pilot episode of the television series Smallville premiered on The WB on October 16, 2001.
 It was written by series developers Alfred Gough and Miles Millar, and directed by David Nutter.
 The Smallville pilot introduces the characters of Clark Kent, an orphaned alien with superhuman abilities, and his friends and family who live in the fictional town of Smallville, Kansas.
 It follows Clark as he first learns of his alien origins, and attempts to stop a vengeful student from killing Smallville High School students.
 The episode introduces many themes that were designed to run either the course of the season or the entire series, such as the triangular relationships of the main characters.

 Production was set in Vancouver, Canada, used for its "middle America" landscape, with five months devoted to casting the right actors in the lead roles.
 Filming for the pilot officially began four days after the last actor was cast for the series.
 When time constraints would not allow the production crew to physically create the sets, computer-generated imagery was used to digitally insert set pieces into a scene.
+Due in large part to the pilot's significant visual effects budget, it cost $8 million to produce, a large amount for the time, and a then record for The WB.
 When the series premiere was broadcast, it broke several of The WB's viewership records.
 It was generally well received by critics, and was nominated for various awards, winning two.